AryanJ-NYC/CarND-Advanced-Lane-Lines/README.md

 1. Calibrate the camera.
 The [OpenCV tutorial](http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_calib3d/py_calibration/py_calibration.html) is helpful with this step.
 2. Apply a distortion correction to raw images.
 3. Use color transforms to create a thresholded binary image.
-4. Mask the pixels of the binary image that are not in directly in front of the camera (which are irrelevant to lane detection).
-5. Apply a perspective transform to the binary image to obtain a "bird's eye view" of the lanes.
+4. Apply a perspective transform to the binary image to obtain a "bird's eye view" of the lanes.
 6. Use the [sliding windows object detection](http://www.pyimagesearch.com/2015/03/23/sliding-windows-for-object-detection-with-python-and-opencv/) technique to identify lane line pixels.
 7. Calculate the curvature of the lane and the camera offset with respect to center.
 8. Warp the detected lane boundaries back onto the original image.